briandowns/Dictu/docs/docs/control-flow.md

 }
 ```

-Dictu also implements syntactic sugar for a while true loop.
+Camus also implements syntactic sugar for a while true loop.

 ```cs
 // While 'true' loop